 Life and works

 Robert Mathey¹ (1918-2008) had a job at the Roissy airport in Paris.
-He owned a summer house in Alas and when retired, in the late 1970's or early 1980's he went to live permanently in this house.
+He owned a summer house in Alas and when retired, in the late 1970s or early 1980s he settled permanently in this house.

 One day he got the idea to construct a terrace in his garden, which is located along the bank of the small river Lez.